Feng shui: Criticism amid global spread

 Skeptics charge that evidence for its effectiveness is based primarily upon anecdote and users are often offered conflicting advice from different practitioners, though feng shui practitioners use these differences as evidence of variations in practice or different branches of thought.
 A critical analyst concluded that "Feng shui has always been based upon mere guesswork."
 Another objection was to the compass, a traditional tool for choosing favorable locations for property or burials.
-Critics point out that the compass degrees are often inaccurate because solar winds disturb the electromagnetic field of the earth.
+Critics point out that the compass degrees are often inaccurate because solar winds disturb the electromagnetic field of the Earth.
 Magnetic North on the compass will be inaccurate because true magnetic north fluctuates.

+The psychologist Stuart Vyse has called feng shui "a very popular superstition."

-The American magicians Penn and Teller dedicated an episode of their Bullshit! television show to criticize the acceptance of feng shui in the Western world as science.
+The American magicians Penn and Teller dedicated an episode of their television show Bullshit! to criticize the acceptance of feng shui in the Western world as science.
 They devised a test in which the same dwelling was visited by five different feng shui consultants: each produced a different opinion about the dwelling, showing there is no consistency in the professional practice of feng shui.

 Feng shui is criticized by Christians around the world.
 Some have argued that it is "entirely inconsistent with Christianity to believe that harmony and balance result from the manipulation and channeling of nonphysical forces or energies, or that such can be done by means of the proper placement of physical objects.
 Such techniques, in fact, belong to the world of sorcery."